 One of our main goals is to make our faculty feel at home.
 A highlight of each seminar week are the faculty dinners, where Salzburg families open their homes to host and connect with our international faculty.
 These evenings often result in long-lasting memories and friendships.
 This year, 24 hosts invited faculty groups for dinner, and we are incredibly grateful for their hospitality.
 We are very thankful to Baroness von Schilgen for introducing us to two new hosts, Angelika and Anton Graf as well as Ira Schwarz and Dieter Mann.

-Last but not least, the evening concluded with Dr. Wolfgang Aulitzky and Andrea Rath officially honoring two families with the 2022 OMI Award: Waltraud and Josef Wöhrer as well as Anne and Georg Scheicher.
+Last but not least, the evening concluded with Dr. Wolfgang Aulitzky and Andreas Rath officially honoring two families with the 2022 OMI Award: Waltraud and Josef Wöhrer as well as Anne and Georg Scheicher.

 27 staff members from 12 different countries worked together to make this event possible, and it was all because of the enormous gratitude we have for all our donors who support us on a regular basis.
 Not only were many longtime supporters of the OMI present at the dinner, but many new faces as well.